gehanstedt/recipe-mate/README.md

 - https://boiling-cliffs-99556.herokuapp.com/

 ## User Story
-A user enters food items currently in their cabinet and is provided with recipes to create their meal
+A user enters food items currently in their cabinet and is provided with recipes to create their meal.

 ## Wireframe